-Danny Ramadan is a Syrian-Canadian author and LGBTQ+ refugees advocate.
-He is the author of Crooked Teeth, The Foghorn Echoes, The Clothesline Swing, and the award-winning Salma children’s series.
-His work has won the Lambda Literary Award, the Publishing Triangle Award, the Independent Publisher Book Award, and was longlisted for Canada Reads.
-His books are translated into multiple languages and celebrated worldwide.
-Since arriving in Canada, he has raised over $300,000 to support queer and trans refugees.
-When not writing, he’s usually playing video games with fierce commitment and questionable skill.
+Danny Ramadan is a Syrian-Canadian author and a Canada Scholar.
+His memoir Crooked Teeth is critically aclaimed, and was nominated for the Governor General’s Award, the BC and Yukon Book Prize, and the City of Vancouver Book Award.
+He is also the author of the novels The Foghorn Echoes and The Clothesline Swing, along with the award-winning Salma children’s series.
+His books have won the Lambda Literary Award, the Publishing Triangle Award, and the Independent Publisher Book Award, and they’ve been translated into multiple languages.
+Since arriving in Canada, Danny has raised over $300,000 to support queer and trans refugees.
+When not writing, he can be found playing video games.

-Danny Ramadan is a Syrian-Canadian author and LGBTQ+ refugees advocate.
-His memoir Crooked Teeth (2024) received raving reviews and was nominated for the Governor General’s Award for Non-Fiction.
-His latest novel, The Foghorn Echoes, won the Lambda Literary Award for Gay Fiction and was nominated for both the BC & Yukon Book Prizes and the City of Vancouver Book Award.
-His debut novel, The Clothesline Swing, won the Independent Publisher Book Award, was longlisted for Canada Reads, and has been translated into multiple languages.
+Ramadan’s latest novel, The Foghorn Echoes, won the Lambda Literary Award for Gay Fiction and was nominated for the BC & Yukon Book Prizes and the City of Vancouver Book Award.
+His debut novel, The Clothesline Swing, won the Independent Publisher Book Award for LGBT Fiction, was longlisted for Canada Reads, and has been translated into multiple languages, bringing Levantine voices to readers around the globe.

-Ramadan is also the author of the award-winning Salma children’s series, which has received the Nautilus Book Award, the Publishing Triangle Award, the Middle East Book Award, and numerous other accolades.
+Alongside his adult fiction and memoir, Ramadan is the author of the celebrated Salma children’s series, which has earned the Nautilus Book Award, the Publishing Triangle Award, the Middle East Book Award, and several other international accolades.
+The series has cemented his place as a versatile storyteller who writes with equal grace for children and adults.

-Since arriving in Canada, he has raised over $300,000 to support LGBTQ+ refugees, securing safe passage for more than two dozen queer and trans individuals.
-He holds an MFA in Creative Writing from UBC and an Honorary Doctorate in Humane Letters from Adler University.
+Beyond his books, Ramadan is deeply committed to community work.
+Since arriving in Canada as a refugee himself, he has raised over $300,000 to support LGBTQ+ refugees, helping secure safe passage for more than two dozen queer and trans individuals.
+His contributions have been recognized with numerous awards, and he holds an MFA in Creative Writing from the University of British Columbia as well as an Honorary Doctorate in Humane Letters from Adler University.

-He lives in Vancouver with his husband and two dogs — and when he’s not writing, he’s probably playing video games.
+He lives in Vancouver with his husband and their two beloved dogs.
+When he isn’t writing, he can usually be found playing video games with questionable skill.

 Danny Ramadan (he/him) is a Syrian-Canadian author, public speaker, and advocate for LGBTQ+ refugees.
-His work bridges the personal and the political, the historical and the fantastical — exploring themes of identity, displacement, belonging, queerness, and the enduring power of storytelling.
+His work bridges the personal and the political, the historical and the fantastical, exploring themes of identity, displacement, belonging, queerness, and the enduring power of storytelling.
 He writes across genres and for all ages, using narrative as a form of healing, resistance, and joyful reclamation.

 As an author: